 Every insight you can get is crucial for creating killing competitive advantages.

-So, now, when we have seen what are the best marketing strategies for attracting customers, what would be the first one you will implement in your startup?
+So, now that we have seen what are the best marketing strategies for attracting customers, what would be the first one you will implement in your startup?